 If you or someone you know is the victim of a sexual assault, report it immediately to the police.
 Except in cases involving domestic violence offenses, reporting the incident to the police does not mean that charges will be pressed, but it will be easier if you decide to do so later.
 Resources are available to help you on and off campus.
 Trained staff members assist victims in coping with the aftermath of assaults and in exploring available options confidentially.
 You are encouraged to tell someone and to seek help.

 Students, staff and faculty members and other users of university services who have a concern or complaint regarding sexual harassment may also contact either the Director of Human Resources at UW Tacoma, the Ombudsman at 253-692-4476 or the University Complaint Investigation and Resolution Office at 206-616-2028.
 Personnel in these offices provide assistance in resolving concerns and complaints.
 Also, UW Tacoma staff may contact the director of Human Resources at UW Tacoma about sexual harassment concerns.

 Washington state requires all convicted sex offenders to register their address with the state.
 This information is published online for the awareness of the general public.

-The University Student Housing Office is configured for apartment style living and therefore, may not adhere to regular or prescribed timelines for monitoring students.
-Student welfare and safety is of paramount concern to the University, however, the University recognizes, and makes known, its limitations in obtaining accurate and timely information on the whereabouts of students.
+In keeping with trends across the nation, UW Tacoma Student Housing is configured for apartment style living and therefore may not adhere to regular or prescribed timelines for monitoring students.
+Student welfare and safety is paramount to the institution; however, the University recognizes and makes known its limitations in obtaining accurate and timely information on the whereabouts of students.